guard/guard/README.md

 $ bundle exec guard --guardfile ~/.your_global_guardfile
 $ bundle exec guard -G ~/.your_global_guardfile # shortcut
 ```
-*NOTE: use the BUNDLER_GEMFILE environment variable if your Gemfile is not in the current directory*
+*TIP: set `BUNDLER_GEMFILE` environment variable to point to your Gemfile if it isn't in the current directory or the current Gemfile doesn't include all your favorite plugins*

 #### `-i`/`--no-interactions` option